Bangladesh national cricket team: Home T20I series vs Pakistan

 On 22 July, on the 2nd T20I, Bangladesh won by 8 runs and won T20I series, 1st time of 3-match series against Pakistan.

+Withdrawal from 2026 Men's T20 World Cup

+Bangladesh has qualified for every Men's T20 World Cup since its inception in 2007.
+However, despite also qualifying for the 2026 edition, held in India and Sri Lanka, via qualifying for the Super 8 stage in 2024, Bangladesh would ultimately withdraw from the tournament, after requesting to move their matches from India to Sri Lanka due to tensions between Bangladesh and India, and having that request refused.

 Governing body

 The Bangladesh Cricket Board (BCB) is the governing body for the Bangladeshi cricket team and the sport in the country.
 The BCB is responsible for maintaining grounds and promoting the sport.
 It was founded in 1972 as the Bangladesh Cricket Control Board.
 Its first constitution was drafted in 1976.
 The board changed its name, dropping "control" from its title, in January 2007.
 The president of the BCB is appointed by the government of Bangladesh.
 The board also controls the team's sponsorship.
 Since 2003 telecommunications company Grameenphone has sponsored the men and women's national teams.
 Between 2007 and 2011 they invested in developing sport in the country.
 In 2006 the Board established an academy to encourage the development of young and inexperienced players.
 The Board issues central contracts to the national players and issuing match fees.
 In 2005 players were given about $1,000 for each Test they played and $500 per ODI.